 All in all, we really liked the Lysol Simply in Orange Blossom for everyday cleaning jobs.
 This was especially the case in the kitchen and when dealing with the bathroom sinks and fixtures.

 We also like that it’s safe to use around kids and most pet areas and that it scored an “A” on EWG’s website.
 It was also a happy surprise to see that it not only did pretty well as a degreaser on our stovetops and counters but that it even smells great too.

-If, however, you’re looking for a heavy-duty cleaner to work on your showers, toilet bowls, and severe buildup and stains, then you may need something that’s more substantial.
+If, however, you’re looking for a heavy-duty cleaner or disinfectant to work on your showers, toilet bowls, and severe buildup and stains, then you may need something more substantial.

 So far, we prefer to use Lysol Simply Orange Blossom in the bathroom.
 Particularly when cleaning items such as porcelain sinks, or when in the kitchen for areas such as counters, food-contact surfaces, and the stovetop.
 We also sometimes use it for the occasional cabinet cleaning when needed, but mainly for the sake of additional deodorizing benefits and the pleasant scent.

 While we did not test for descaling, Lysol Simply may do a fair job with descaling light spots of hard mineral areas such as faucets and around sinks.
 However, it’s unlikely that it will tackle heavy-duty mineral buildup on its own.
 And, as mentioned above, it can leave a little residue behind if not wipe clean with a slightly damp rag, but it isn’t too noticeable on areas such as counters and sinks.